saksham7604/delta-demo/README.md

 # delta-demo
-this is a basic of git and github
+this is a basic of git and github.